 Today, a 4.4-pound laptop doesn’t sound particularly impressive.
 The modern MacBook Air weighs less than 3 pounds, making the PowerBook 2400c seem chunky by comparison.
 However, it came in at about half the weight of most laptops in the late 1990s.
 That made it an impressive engineering feat from Apple.

 Despite this, the PowerBook 2400c proved surprisingly powerful.
 Manufactured by Apple’s old rival IBM, it came with PCI-based architecture with a 180 MHz PowerPC 603e processor and 256KB of Level 2 cache.
 This allowed it to run the standard business applications of the time almost as well as Apple’s more-powerful PowerBook 3400c.

 The PowerBook 2400c also boasted a 1.3GB IDE hard drive and 16MB of RAM (expandable to 48MB).
 The laptop’s lithium-ion battery delivered two to four hours of use between charges.

-The 2400c came with a decent array of ports, too, including one ADB, one serial, one audio out, one audio in and one HD1–30 SCSI connection, along with the onboard Mini–15 display connector.
+The 2400c came with a decent array of ports, too, including one Apple Desktop Bus, one serial port, one audio out, one audio in and one HD1–30 SCSI connection, along with the onboard Mini–15 display connector.

-It also came with two Type I/II PC Card slots and the option of a double-high Type III PC card for added expandability.
+It also came with two Type I/II PC Card slots and the option for a double-high Type III PC card for added expandability.

 Later, when other Apple laptops of the era became outdated, this level of expandability gave users access to everything from USB and FireWire to Ethernet and wireless networking.

 As with any lightweight laptop, however, Apple made some compromises.
 To achieve the PowerBook 2400c’s thin form factor, Apple ditched the CD-ROM drive and internal floppy drive.
 However, the laptop came with an external floppy.